python-microscope/microscope/doc/get-involved/hacking.rst

 In short
 ========

-- Open new issues.
-Do not create pull requests.
+- Open new issues (do not create pull requests).
 - Open a new issue even if you already have a commit made.
 Even if it is about adding support for a new device.
 - Coding style is `Black <https://black.readthedocs.io/>`_